 As part of the improvement scheme, weâ€™ll increase capacity of the junction by widening the roundabout, the slip roads and all of the approaches.

-To maintain a safe environment for our workers and the travelling public we will need to put a 30mph speed limit on the roundabout and its approaches.
-As we are working on the slip roads, we will also need to put a 50mph speed limit on the M5 carriageway for a 1km section on the northbound and southbound approaches to the junction.
+To maintain a safe environment for our workers and the travelling public we'll need to put a 30mph speed limit on the roundabout and its approaches.
+As we're working on the slip roads, we'll also need to put a 50mph speed limit on the M5 carriageway for a 1km section on the northbound and southbound approaches to the junction.

 Roadworks and Events for England